totetmatt/Bonzomatic-network/README.md

     "identifier": "hello!", // additional string to the device name; helps source discovery/identification in the receiver if there are multiple sources on the network
     "frameRate": 60.0, // frames per second
     "progressive": true, // progressive or interleaved?
   },
+  // this section is there is you want to use networking "network": {
+    "enabled": true,
+    "serverURL": "ws://127.0.0.1:8000",
+    "networkMode": "grabber", // can be sender or grabber "udpateInterval": 0.3 // duration between two shader sending },
   // this section is if you want to customise colors to your liking "theme":{